jagregory/abrash-zen-of-asm/src/chapter-07.md

 to load 32-bit values.

-The `les` approach to loading doubleword values is not only fast but has a unique virtue: it's indivisible.
+The `les`{.nasm} approach to loading doubleword values is not only fast but has a unique virtue: it's indivisible.
 In other words, there's no way an interrupt can occur after the lower word of a doubleword is read but before the upper word is read.
 For example, suppose we want to read the timer count the BIOS maintains at 0000:046C.
 We *could* read the count like this:

 ```nasm
 sub   ax,ax